VulcanJS/Vulcan/README.md

 Of course, keeping your own new `components` package up to date with any future `nova:base-components` modifications will then be up to you.

+### Naming Conventions

+If a component deals with a collection (`Posts`, `Comments`, etc.) its name should start with the collection's capitalized name in plural form, followed by the component's function using camelCase formatting.

+For example: `PostsShare`.

+The outermost HTML element within the component will have a class of the same name, but with a dash instead: `posts-share`.
+If possible, classes for all other elements within the component will start with the component's class: `posts-share-button`, `posts-share-divider`, etc.

 ## Customizing Emails

 Unlike components, emails don't use React but Spacebars, a variant of the Handlebars templating language.